neos/fusion-form/README.md

-Forms for backend modules basically work the same as in the frontend but the additional prototype `Neos.Fusion.Form:Neos.BackendModule.FieldContainer` can be used to render fields with translated labels and error messages using the dafault markup of the neos backend.
+Forms for backend modules basically work the same as in the frontend but the additional prototype `Neos.Fusion.Form:Neos.BackendModule.FieldContainer` can be used to render fields with translated labels and error messages using the dafault markup of the Neos backend.

 HINT: To render a backend module with fusion you have to set the `defaultViwObjectName` to the `Neos\Fusion\View\FusionView::class` in the